 1996 Molpus Woodlands Group (MWG) was established as a timberland investment management organization with its executive office in Jackson, Miss.

-1999 Molpus Timberlands Management, LLC (MTM) was created as the timberland management arm of The Molpus Woodlands Group, LLC and serves the timber management needs of MWG's clients' large holdings in Alabama, Arkansas, Florida, Georgia, Idaho, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, New York, North Carolina, Oklahoma, Pennsylvania, Tennessee, Texas, Virginia and Washington.
+1999 Molpus Timberlands Management, LLC (MTM) was created as the timberland management arm of The Molpus Woodlands Group, LLC and serves the timber management needs of MWG's clients' large holdings in Alabama, Arkansas, Florida, Georgia, Idaho, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, New York, North Carolina, Pennsylvania, South Carolina, Tennessee, Texas, Virginia and Washington.
 The operational headquarters is in Hattiesburg, Miss., and 13 forestry offices are located in Bay Minette and Birmingham, Ala.; El Dorado and Hope, Ark.; Coeur d'Alene, Idaho; Bossier City, DeRidder and Monroe, La.; Houghton and L'Anse, Mich.; International Falls, Minn.; Saranac Lake, N.Y.; and Clinton, Tenn.
 The administrative office is located in Philadelphia, Miss.

 2005 Molpus celebrates 100 years of sound stewardship and investment, becoming the only TIMO with a century of experience.
 With this accrued wisdom and keen foresight, Molpus is prepared to flourish for the next century.